visgl/luma.gl/docs/api-reference/webgl/framebuffer.md

 framebuffer.checkStatus(); // optional
 ```

-Resizing a framebuffer to the size of a window
+Resizing a framebuffer to the size of a window.
+Resizes all attachements with a single `framebuffer.resize()` call

 ```js
 // Note: this resizes (and possibly clears) all attachments